 A variety of festivals are featured in September in Warsaw, including the Festival of Jewish Culture, the Festival of Circus Arts, and the Science Festival.

-Strolling the old town area is pleasant during this month, and local restaurants serve up dishes made with the season's favorite crop: mushrooms.
+Strolling the old town area is pleasant during this month, which averages 57 degrees Fahrenheit, and local restaurants serve up dishes made with the season's favorite crop: mushrooms.

 04 of 07